 South Carolina drivers are required to carry liability insurance that meets the following minimums:

 Property Damage (PD) – $25,000 per accident.
 PD pays for damage to the other vehicle when you cause the accident.
 However, it will not pay for damage to your vehicle.
+You need to have collision coverage for that and collision coverage is optional coverage.

 Uninsured/Underinsured Motorist Coverage in South Carolina